fResult/Just-Systems-Design/exercises/13_design-twitch-api/README.md

 Fortunately for us, the various functionalities that we have to support effectively lay out a step-by-step plan for us, so we'll simply follow that.

+> [!note]
-Of note, all of the API endpoints that we'll define will take in, by default, the caller's user-specific authentication token as an authorization header.\
+> Of note, all of the API endpoints that we'll define will take in, by default, the caller's user-specific authentication token as an authorization header.\
-This token will be used by the backend to identify which user is calling each API endpoint.
+> This token will be used by the backend to identify which user is calling each API endpoint.

 We'll also be passing a *`channelId`* as a parameter to all of the endpoints, which will be the unique username of the streamer in question.